• Skip to primary navigation

 Jump to Recipe Jump to Video Print Recipe

-Chilli Bajji is a tasty, crispy Indian pakora (fritter).
-Stuff green chilli peppers with a cheesy potato mixture, coat them in a gluten-free batter, and deep-fry till crisp and golden – sound tempting, right?
+Stuffed green chilli peppers with a cheesy potato mixture, deep fried till crisp and golden – sounds tempting?
+Chilli Bajji is a tasty, crispy Indian pakora.
 Be sure to watch the recipe video!

-In India, teatime with a variety of fried snacks and a cup of masala tea is a serious affair.
+In India, teatime with various fried snacks and a cup of masala tea is a serious affair.
 This chilli bajji is a perfect snack to satisfy those fried food cravings during teatime.

 The term ‘pakora’, ‘pakoda’, or ‘bajji’ describes the crispy Indian vegetable fritters.